Desbeers/Kodio/Kodio/General/Help.md

 Well, I think it is pretty straightforward.
 Maybe there is only one thing unusual; your library lists are `toggle buttons`.
 Select an artist or deselect it again.
 I like that.
 Same for genres and albums.

-Play or shuffle your songs with the buttons above the songlist.
+Start to *play* or *shuffle* your songs with the buttons above the songlist.

 If you swipe (or *right click*) on a song you can play it.
 If it is already in the queue, it will just jump to that song.
-If not, the queue will be emptied and the song will play.
+If not, the queue will be emptied and the selected song will play.

 There is no option to add a new song to the `queue`.
 See below about settings...

 Click (or tap) the small image in the toolbar to open the *Playing Queue*.
-You can jump in your Queue.
+You can jump in your Queue by *swiping* or *right click* a song.

 # Playlists

 Your Kodi playlists are loaded when Kodio is started.
 If you *add* or *delete* playlists; Kodio will not know until you either restart it or reload the library.

 Kodio is smart enough to get *the latest and greatest* for a playlist when you select it in the sidebar.
+You have to selected it again if you have changed it.
+Kodio is only a *little bit* smart.

 # ReplayGain